MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

     platformChannelSpecifics);
 ```

-Note that on Android devices, the default behaviour is that the notification may not be delivered at the specified time when the device in a low-power idle mode.
+On Android devices, the default behaviour is that the notification may not be delivered at the specified time when the device in a low-power idle mode.
 This behaviour can be changed by setting the optional parameter named `androidAllowWhileIdle` to true when calling the `schedule` method.

-### Periodically show a notification with a specified interval
+### Periodically showing a notification with a specified interval

 ```dart
 // Show a notification every minute with the first appearance happening a minute after invoking the method